Last Updated on January 26, 2023 by Carla Jonas

 Studs are extremely versatile and can be worn with a variety of jewelry pieces and necklace lengths and on a variety of occasions ranging from casual to formal.

 Nothing works better with a pair of classy studs or an elegant pearl bracelet than an equally chic Pearl Necklace.
-Discover our selection of premium quality Pearl Necklaces in shades of classic white, ivory, pink, peach, gold, or black.
+Discover our selection of premium quality Pearl Necklaces and Single Pearl Necklaces in shades of classic white, ivory, pink, peach, gold, or black.
 Upgrade your pearl jewelry collection with a stunning piece, available at 70% off retail prices.
 Ideal as gifts for moms, 30th wedding anniversaries, bridesmaid proposals, and the perfect addition for your Christmas shopping wishlist – pearls make the best presents, regardless of the occasion.

 Hoop earrings are pieces with a circular design.
 Generally crafted from metals, hoops feature a wire closure that passes through an ear piercing.
 The classic hoop is round, but modern styles also include oval hoop earrings, square or diamond shapes.